 About this Artist

-Thomas Adès maintains international careers as both conductor and pianist.
-He has conducted many of the world’s leading orchestras, including the London Symphony, Royal Concertgebouw Orchestra, Boston Symphony Orchestra, Los Angeles Philharmonic, New York Philharmonic, San Francisco Symphony, and Vienna Philharmonic.
+Thomas Adès also maintains international careers as both conductor and pianist.
+He has led many of the world’s great orchestras, including the London Symphony, the Royal Concertgebouw, Boston Symphony, Los Angeles Philharmonic, New York Philharmonic, San Francisco Symphony, and Vienna Philharmonic.
 He conducted the premiere of The Exterminating Angel at Salzburg, Covent Garden, and the Met (following earlier successes leading The Tempest at the latter two companies).
-During 2017/18, he leads concerts with the London and Czech Philharmonics and the City of Birmingham and Berlin Radio Symphony Orchestras.
+During 2018/19, he led concerts with both the London and Helsinki Philharmonic orchestras and debuted with both the Orchestre de Paris and the Leipzig Gewandhaus.
 He currently serves as the first-ever Artistic Partner to the Boston Symphony Orchestra; in addition to conducting, he appears with the BSO Chamber Players, curates contemporary music programs, and teaches both in Boston and at Tanglewood.
-He frequently performs and records as pianist in solo recital or with colleagues such as tenor Ian Bostridge, cellist Steven Isserlis, and pianist Kirill Gerstein.
+In the 2019/20 season, he begins a similar partnership with the Royal Concertgebouw Orchestra.
+As pianist, he has given solo recitals throughout the world, most recently touring solo piano works of Janáček to Brno, Lisbon, London, and Paris.
+He also frequently appears as accompanist to artists such as tenor Ian Bostridge, baritone Simon Keenlyside, and performs duo-piano recitals with Kirill Gerstein.